Spyrals-IO/restruct/README.md

 }
 ````

 Our username will now be read from the top array named "bodies".
-At his index 0, which should be an object.
-In this object we select the field "username".
+At index 0 should be an object, in which we select the field "username".
-If we would read our user from a json string, this would be a matching example :
+If we read our user from a json string, a matching example would be :

 ```json
 {